Homeless Student Services and Support

 The McKinney-Vento Assistance Act provides certain rights and protections for families experiencing homelessness.
 According to McKinney-Vento, anyone who lacks a fixed, regular and adequate nighttime residence is homeless.

-Homelessness includes anyone:
+Homelessness may include anyone:

 - Living in an emergency shelter